ResearchComputing/HPC_software_dev_course/hpc_profiling/README.md

 ### _Scaling is running multiple iterations of a parallel application, with each iteraction using a different number of cores, and then comparing the results to determine how the _efficiency_ of the code changes with the number of cores._

-* Done with parallel code only (serial is already running at max efficiency)

-* Efficiency is the difference between what the code would ideally take to run versus what it actually takes.
-* real world: not 100% efficient.
-Ask group why(?)
+#### Efficiency

+`Efficiency = Expected Time /  Actual Time` where:
+* _Expected_ ("ideal") time is often taken relative to application’s serial performance, or performance at a low core count.
+* _Actual_ time is the result of your scaling run.

+In the real world, parallel processes are not 100% efficient due to:
 * communications overhead
- * “fabric” latency (road – dirt road vs expressway)
+  * “fabric” latency
- * processes waiting on each other (1 car vs many)
+  * processes waiting on each other
 * limitations of problem size
- * limitations of what can be parallelized (Amdahl’s law)
+* limitations of what parts of the code can be parallelized (Amdahl’s law)

 * therefore, we scale code to find optimal efficiency for our situation
    * If operational application (weather forecast), you want to find the optimal efficiency that enables the job to be completed in time for the product deadline.
 You may not achieve maximum efficiency.